 Chimney Stacks

-Repair Category
+Repair Category 1

 Notes Areas of moss growth observed to the stack.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
+Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Roofing including Roof Space

-Repair Category 2

-Notes There are various broken slates together with areas of raised zinc ridges.
+Roofing including Roof Space Repair Category 2 Notes There are various chipped slates together with areas of raised zinc ridges.
 A reputable roofing contractor can be asked to investigate and implement all required repairs.
 Inspection at close quarters may reveal more extensive deterioration, especially where materials are original.
 However I have been verbally informed by a representative of the owner that slate repairs have recently been carried out.
 Further enquiries should be made in this regard.
+The roof over the dormer window projection is of flat design and clad with a material which is known to have a limited lifespan.
+Careful maintenance will be required as this type of roof covering can fail without warning.
+Periodic renewal of the roofing material is likely to be necessary.
+A roofing contractor can advise further.
 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
 Slates deteriorate over time; nail fixings corrode and loosen resulting in on-going maintenance requirements.
 Close quarter inspection may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.